 - Apply sunscreen even on cloudy days — UV rays remain strong beneath cloud cover and can cause unexpected burns

-- Stick to guarded swimming areas — avoid the sea during strong swells or when warning flags are raised
+- Stick to guarded swimming areas — avoid the sea during strong swells or when warning flags are raised on the beach

-- Choose taxis over motorbikes during heavy rain — slick roads make two-wheeled transport genuinely risky
+- Choose taxis over motorbikes during heavy rain — slick roads make two-wheeled transport genuinely risky in wet conditions

 - Carry a light jacket for evenings — air-conditioned restaurants and a post-rain breeze can feel chilly after warm daytime temperatures